ECE Graduate Program Frequently Asked Questions

 The ECE Graduate Affairs Office provides academic advisement.
 Students pursuing the M.S. thesis option or the Ph.D. degree will seek research advisors from ECE faculty (see “How do I find a research advisor?" below).

 Prior to the start of each academic term, an academic advisement is held for new students.
 All Atlanta-based students are required to attend the advisement program.
-Arrangements are made to broadcast the Atlanta advisement program to Georgia Tech Savannah.
-Similar programs are held at Georgia Tech Lorraine and Georgia Tech Shanghai.

 The main academic advising regarding the meeting of academic requirements including degree requirements is done by the Graduate Admissions Office in Atlanta.
 Additional advising is available on all satellite campuses.